GDPR is an EU regulation which has two main drivers:

 - The EU wants to give businesses a simpler, clearer legal environment in which to operate, making data protection law identical throughout the single market.

-Boleyn Events Ltd T/a Funding Falcon (referred through throughout this document as Boleyn Events Ltd, Boleyn, Boleyn Group, BE, or Funding Falcon) has always complied with data protection laws and regulations surrounding the use of personal data.
+Funding Falcon Ltd. (referred through throughout this document as Funding Falcon, Funding Falcon Ltd., or FF) has always complied with data protection laws and regulations surrounding the use of personal data.
 However, GDPR means we are having to change a number of our processes and policies.
-This document outlines what we have done at Boleyn Events Ltd to ensure we are fully compliant with the new regulation as from 25th May 2018.
+This document outlines what we have done at Funding Falcon Ltd. to ensure we are fully compliant with the new regulation as from 25th May 2018.

 What does GDPR change?